LincaMarius/ISAP-1_Instruction_Set/README.md

 The NOP instruction has only the Fetch portion present in all instructions, but has nothing in the execution portion of the instruction.

-We do not have the NOP instruction on the SAP-1 computer but we need to study it because all 11 unimplemented instruction codes will be treated by the Control Block and implicitly by the SAP-1 computer as the NOP instruction.
+We do not have the NOP instruction on the SAP-1 Computer but we need to study it because all 11 unimplemented instruction codes will be treated by the Control Block and implicitly by the SAP-1 Computer as the NOP instruction.

 The new Timing Diagram for the NOP instruction of the ISAP-1 computer is: